bywolee/base-/README.md

 ## 📈 Price Feeds on Base
 Both Chainlink and Pyth provide low-latency price feeds on Base.
 Pyth offers sub-second updates suitable for high-frequency DeFi protocols.

+## 📁 IPFS Integration
+Off-chain metadata and assets are stored on IPFS via Pinata or NFT.Storage.
+Only content hashes are stored on-chain to minimize gas costs on Base.